Character Development – And The Ultimate Character Bio – Jericho Writers

 • Were there key incidents in childhood that shaped this person in a way relevant to your book’s story?

 • What about more recent backstory?
-Their move to Arkansas, joining the army, their first girl/boyfriend?
+Their move to Arkansas, joining the army, their first romantic partner?
 Sketch those things out too.

 Write how your protagonist’s backstory has shaped their drives, their character arc, and will shape your plot.
 It helps if examples are concrete, showing your protagonist via actions and choices in specific situations.
 (And yes: showing matters.
 If you need a show vs tell refresher, we’ve got it for you.)